xero/moebius-web/README.md

 Changes the foreground attribute of the text-character immediately underneath the pointer to the currently selected color.
 If 'alt' or 'option' is held down whilst using this tool then the background color is changed instead; the color is automatically shifted to the lower palette if a conflict is detected.

+<a name="copy"></a>
 # Copy ('c'):

-With 'copy', a selection from the canvas can be made which may then be used as a brush to copy entire text-characters on the canvas.
-Character codes set to `NULL` will be interpreted as an alpha channel, unless the shift key is depressed whilst making the selection, in which case no alpha channel will be set.
+With 'copy', a selection from the canvas can be made which may then be used as an image stamp to copy entire text-characters on the canvas.
+Character codes set to `NULL` will be interpreted as an alpha channel.
 Pressing the 'alt' or 'option' key will replace the selection with `NULL` values after the selection is made.

 # Flip Horizontally ('['):